OpenPhysical/BoundedContributionPolicy/docs/RATIONALE.md

 ### For Contributors

-**Clear Expectations:** Explicit guidelines help contributors understand what types of contributions are welcome and how they'll be evaluated.
+**Clear Expectations:** Guidelines help contributors understand what types of contributions are welcome and how they'll be evaluated.

 **Fair Evaluation:** Merit-based assessment ensures that good technical contributions are recognized regardless of contributor background.